revbayes/revbayes.github.io/tutorials/fig/timefig_dating.md

-{% subsection Biogeographic dating with node calibration %}
+{% section Biogeographic dating with node calibration %}

 Repeat as earlier.
 Add a root age calibration.
 This is known as a secondary node age calibration, derived from a previous analysis.
 In this case, an earlier fossil-based node age estimate for the divergence of Hawaiian from non-Hawaiian Kadua lineages is used to constrain the `root_age` variable in our analysis.